Yaqiongxiao/asd.DTI.network/README.md

-# asd.DTI.network
-DTI network in children with ASD
+# DTI network in children with ASD
+This study revealed altered white matter network topology associated with more profound language impairment in children with ASD.
+The tidy data and scripts used in the analyses are available here.